viktorexe/cross0/README.md

 # Tic Tac Toe

-Welcome to Luxury Tic Tac Toe!
 This is a modern, feature-rich take on the classic game, designed and developed by viktorexe ([@viktorexe](https://github.com/viktorexe)).

 Play it live: [cross0.vercel.app](https://cross0.vercel.app)